buahaha/aa-memberaudit/README.md

 > **Warning**<br>Make sure to stop all supervisors before using this command.

-### memberaudit_statistics
+### memberaudit_stats

-This command returns current statistics as JSON, i.e. current update statistics.
+This command returns current statistics as JSON, i.e. current update statistics and app totals.

 ### memberaudit_update_characters